Urban Meyer: 2018 season

 On August 1, 2018, Meyer was placed on paid administrative leave by Ohio State after reports surfaced that Meyer knew about spousal abuse allegations against assistant coach Zach Smith prior to Smith's firing the week prior.

 After an independent investigative panel reviewed the evidence, the Ohio State Board of Trustees found that Meyer and Ohio State University Athletic Director Gene Smith did not uphold the values of the university.
 On August 22, the board voted to suspend Meyer for the opening three games of the season for the Buckeyes.
 He missed the team's games against Oregon State, Rutgers, and TCU.

 Ohio State finished the year with a 12–1 record, including winning the Big Ten conference, but was not selected for the College Football Playoff, instead receiving a spot in the 2019 Rose Bowl.

-On December 4, 2018, Meyer announced that he would retire from coaching following the team's Rose Bowl game due to health reasons.
+On December 4, 2018, Meyer announced that he would retire from coaching following the team's Rose Bowl game for health reasons.
 It was announced that Ryan Day would take over the head coaching position immediately after the Rose Bowl.